 In some circumstances, purchasing an armored vehicle could be an eligible use of SB 22 funds if the vehicle is a law enforcement vehicle used by the sheriff’s office for transportation while performing duties of the office such as patrols, responses to calls for service, and transport of persons in custody.
 Note that grant funds may only be used for the state purpose of ensuring professional law enforcement throughout the state.

 A vehicle lease could be considered a purchase under Local Government Code §262.022 and Transportation Code §601.002(9), but only if the grantee has the right to purchase the vehicle on performing conditions stated in the agreement and an immediate right to possess the vehicle.
+Please see 34 Texas Administration Code §16.304.

 Because a lease-to-purchase arrangement can result in forfeiture of the option to purchase in the event of nonpayment (in which case payments made up to that point in time are expenditures on rental costs), the grantee should include in its grant file a written justification showing that the decision to acquire the vehicle via a lease-to-purchase acquisition was reasonable in light of alternatives available (including, for example, purchasing the vehicle outright), among other factors.
-See Texas Grant Management Standards, Appendix 7, Rental Costs of Real Property and Equipment.
+Please see Texas Grant Management Standards, Appendix 7, Rental Costs of Real Property and Equipment.

 Note that a typical lease would last longer than the grant period, so grantees would need to consider the costs the county would incur after the grant period ends.
 As long as a county continues to meet the minimum salary requirements and as long as appropriations are available, a county can use grant funds in subsequent grant periods for lease agreements that qualified in prior years.